 The property risk depends on the total exposure to real estate.
 In order to maintain a good understanding of the actual property risk, a.s.r. applies the look-through approach for investment funds to assess the property risk.
 The required capital for property risk is determined by calculating the impact on the available capital due to an immediate drop in property prices by 25%.
 Both assets and liabilities are taken into account.
+There is one exception for AIE (Agrarische Index Erfpacht) real estate, where a lower drop in property prices is taken into account (average of 10.8%).

 Property risk - required capital

-31 December 2020 31 December 2019
+31 Decemi 20 ber 31 December 21 2020

-SCR property risk - required capital 188 211
+SCR property risk - required capital 1 81 188